lorddusk/ObsidianDnD/Characters/Booker/Background.md

 Thinking more and more of leaving, talking to my family and friends.
 When they told me to just do it.
 So it's what I did, I gather my things.
 Grabbed my books, my trusty sword, and a backpack from the shelves.
 Kissed my mother goodbye, gave my siblings a hug, and started walking...

 A week later, I was severly hurt in a boar attack, who pierced me on it's tusk.
 Thinking that I was surely dying, I started praying.
 I wasn't even a believer of any of the Gods back home, but it just felt right at the moment.
-I prayed and prayed, nothing seemed to happen, and I felt myself getting weaker and weaker.
+I prayed and prayed, nothing seemed to happen, and I felt myself getting weaker and weaker and passed out.
+Moments later I felt a burning sensation, as if someone set me on fire.
+I opened up and saw a bright light

--